 Accessing your money overseas — whether it’s online shopping at a foreign store from home or withdrawing cash at an overseas ATM — can get pricey.
 Familiarize yourself with the fees you could be facing, and consider switching to a more competitive checking account with no foreign transaction fee if the costs are starting to add up.

 - Get a new checking account.
 If foreign transaction fees are eating into your bank account, you may want to consider getting a debit card with no foreign transaction fee.
 That way you can avoid the fee and keep more money in your pocket.

-What are the features of debit cards for foreign transactions?
+What are the features of debit cards with no foreign transaction fee?

-Debit cards geared towards users who make foreign transactions generally include features such as:
+Checking accounts with debit cards geared toward users who make foreign transactions generally include features such as: